Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Introduction

-Owing to the powerful representational abilities of PVMs, it has become a popular paradigm to fine-tune PVMs for learning downstream tasks.
-However, traditional full fine-tuning, though effective, requires substantial computational and memory resources.
-This becomes particularly costly for models with billions or even trillions of parameters.
-Additionally, there is a requirement to maintain separate model weights for each dataset, which becomes impractical as the number of tasks increases, especially in the case of large PVMs.
+Due to the impressive representational capabilities of PVMs, it has emerged as a dominant approach to fine-tune PVMs to address specific downstream tasks.
+However, conventional full fine-tuning, while effective, demands substantial computational and memory resources.
+This becomes particularly expensive when dealing with models that contain billions or even trillions of parameters.
+Furthermore, in cases where downstream datasets are small, the model is prone to overfitting, leading to poor generalization performance.
+Additionally, maintaining a separate set of model weights for each task becomes increasingly impractical as the number of tasks grows, particularly for large-scale PVMs.

-As a promising solution, parameter-efficient fine-tuning (PEFT), which was originally proposed in NLP, overcomes the above challenges by updating a minimal number of parameters while potentially achieving comparable or superior performance to full fine-tuning~\cite{hu2021lora,yu2022towards}.
-These approaches hinge on recent advances showing that large pre-trained models trained with rich data have strong generalisability and most parameters in the PVMs could be shared for the new tasks~\cite{kornblith2019better,yu2022towards}.
-PEFT methods could reduce learnable parameters, which not only facilitates more effective adaptation to novel tasks but also safeguards the pre-existing knowledge within the PVMs.
-Taking into account the prospects of PEFT and the fast-paced development of large-scale vision models, a survey that provides a detailed and up-to-date investigation of PEFT in the vision domain is in urgent demand.

-This paper aims to provide a comprehensive and systematic study of PEFT methods in the vision domain, particularly focusing on transformer-based pre-trained models ranging from the year 2019 to the year 2023.
-As shown in Fig. \ref{PEFT_categorization_of_LLMs}, existing visual PEFT methods could be categorized into addition-based tuning, partial-based tuning, and unified-based tuning.
-In section 2, we will define the problem of PEFT, introduce popular backbones, and discuss pre-training methods.
-In section 3, a detailed taxonomy and in-depth analysis of the PEFT methods will be presented.
-The real-world applications of PEFT will be introduced in section 4.
-Finally, in section 5, we will point out future research challenges.